 Vladivostok is one of the great harbour cities of the world.
-Once closed to foreigners due to its naval facilities, Vladivostock has changed much in the ensuing years.
+Once closed to foreigners due to its naval facilities, Vladivostok has changed much in the ensuing years.
 You will still see Russian Navy vessels, but there is more to enjoy here.
-The new harbour bridge lends Vladivostock and Golden Horn Bay a feeling of San Francisco.
+The new harbour bridge lends Vladivostok and Golden Horn Bay a feeling of San Francisco.

 If so inclined, you can access the wilder North Pacific coast and experience a natural area likely to be very different to your home area.

 Day 2.
-Sightseeing in Vladivostock, a city which deserves a full day’s attention.
+Sightseeing in Vladivostok, a city which deserves a full day’s attention.

 Day 3. (odd-numbered dates).
 Transfer to Vladivostok Station for overnight train #5 departing at 2045 for Khabarovsk.
 See Timetables.

 Day 4.
 Arrive Khabarovsk at 0820 next morning.
 Day free for sightseeing in this attractive and historic city. (clients can store their baggage at the railway station – EUR2/3 per bag).
 We can extend your stay if you wish.